cloudify-cosmo/getcloudify.org/guide/3.0/reference-glossary.md

 * [Optional] [Workflows](#workflow) that describe the automation of different processes like installation, upgrade etc. By default the blueprint will use the workflows provided with the product.

 ### **Bootstrapping**
 Bootstrapping is the process of installing and starting a Cloudify manager on a certain cloud provider.

-The bootstrapping process is initiated from the Cloudify CLI client.
-Typically, it uses the cloud provider's IaaS APIs to create VM’s, networks, and any other infrastructure resources that are required for the Cloudify manager to operate properly.
+The bootstrapping process is initiated from Cloudify's CLI client.
+Typically, it uses the cloud provider's IaaS API's to create VM’s, networks, and any other infrastructure resources that are required for the Cloudify manager to operate properly.
 It then installs the various packages and starts the services that form the manager.

 ### **Deployment**
 A deployment is the plan and the state of a single [application](#application) environment and is a direct derivative of a [blueprint](#blueprint).

-The deployment is a model-representation of the component instances which from the application and their runtime state.
+Deployments are model-representations of component instances (which form applications) and their runtime state.

 ### **Event**
-An Event is a broad data representation of an occurance emitted from one of Cloudify's components.
+An Event is a JSON representation of an occurance in Cloudify's environment.

-Events are generated as a result of an execution of a specific [workflow](#workflow) or any other Cloudify process.
+Events are emitted from one of Cloudify's components and are generated as a result of an execution of a specific [workflow](#workflow) or any other Cloudify process.

 ### **Execution**
-An execution is a running instance of a [workflow](#workflow) based on a particular [deployment](#deployment).
+An Execution is a running instance of a [workflow](#workflow) and is based on a particular [deployment](#deployment).

-The execution has logs and [events](#event) associated with it.
+An Execution has logs and [events](#event) associated with it.

 ### **Interface**
 Interfaces set the protocol between the [Topology](#topology) and the [Workflow](#workflow) that uses it.

-An Interface is a set of hooks (dabbed **Operations**) that a [Type](#type) must map to an implementation function in a plugin.
-Cloudify Types following the aforementioned TOSCA standard, implement, at the very least, the lifecycle interface with the following operations:
+More elaborately, An Interface is a set of hooks (dabbed **Operations**) that a [Type](#type) must map to an implementation function in a [plugin](#plugin).
+Cloudify Types following the aforementioned TOSCA standard, implement, at the very least, the lifecycle interfaces with the following operations:

 * create
 * configure